 Anne began doing contract historical work in the 1990s, while researching and writing Super-Scenic Motorway: A Blue Ridge Parkway History, which appeared in the fall of 2006 from the University of North Carolina Press.
 Anne’s study of the history of the Blue Ridge Parkway began in 1991, spurred by a love of the mountains nurtured in seven summers spent during her youth at Lake Junaluska United Methodist Assembly in western North Carolina.
 Super-Scenic Motorway is the first history of the Parkway ever to be fully grounded both in the relevant scholarly literature and in thorough research in the extensive archival record of the road’s development.

-She is active in the Organization of American Historians (where she serves on the National Park Service liaison committee), the American Historical Association, the National Council on Public History, and the Appalachian Studies Association.
+She is active in the Organization of American Historians, the American Historical Association, the National Council on Public History, and the Appalachian Studies Association.
 She has published several articles and book reviews and has delivered numerous public presentations on Parkway history, Appalachian regional history, and the professional development of historians to varied audiences that included members of the general public, scholars, and graduate and professional students.